Azure/aoai-apim/README.md

 **And extremely important**: When the APIM **interval, max-interval AND delta** parameters are specified, then an **exponential interval retry algorithm** is automatically applied.
 It is with this exponential retry special sauce where you able to scale many thousands of users with very low error responses.
 Without this special sauce, then once the initial rate limit is hit, say due to many concurrent users sending prompts, then a '429' error return code (server busy) response is sent back.
 As addtional subsequent prompts/completions are occuring, then the issue can be compounded quickly as errors are are returned, subsequent is further com the latency and error issues compound further and further.
 That is, In addition to using Azure APIM supports content based routing.
 Content based routing is where the message routing endpoint is determined by the contents of the message at runtime.
+For example, if your model API request states a specific version, say gpt-35-turbo-16k, you can then route this request to your GPT 3.5 Turbo (16K) PTUs deployment.

 # Multi-Region